In city X, there

 c++;

-Print the number of fire stations c that must be built.
+Print the minimum required number of fire stations.

 printf("%d\n",c);